 Go over, under and through our challenging obstacle course in this fun and very popular team competition

 Click on the Register Here button at top of this Web site.
-Registration opens on March 20th and closes at noon on April 17th.
+Registration opens on March 1st and closes at 8pm on March 25th.
 IMPORTANT: only 32 teams per grade per gender will be admitted to the Games.
 Once each grade/gender category is filled, registration for that group will be closed.

 Registration fees for each four-member team is $100.
 Payments must be made online at our registration page using VISA, Mastercard or American Express.